nasirnjs/git-cheat-sheet/README.md

 ```bash
 git reset
 ```
-Soft reset (keep changes staged), Removes last commit and Changes stay staged.
+Soft reset (keep changes staged), Moves HEAD to a specific commit but keeps all changes staged..
 ```bash
 git reset --soft HEAD~1
 ```

 Hard reset (DANGEROUS) removes last commit.
+Moves HEAD to a specific commit and discards all changes in staging and working directory.
 Deletes all local changes and use only if you are 100% sure.
 ```bash
 git reset --hard HEAD~1
 ```